Mark-MDO47/RingTheBell/README.md

 - as an Arduino Nano or Uno

 ### ESP32 Over-The-Air Update - OTA
 If compiled for an ESP32, the code will include the Over-The-Air Update (OTA) capability.
+This is implemented so it is always-on, not using the ESP-NOW commands from the following descriptions.
 - https://github.com/Mark-MDO47/DuelWithBanjos/blob/master/code/DuelWithBanjos/OTA_story.md
 - https://github.com/Mark-MDO47/UniRemote/blob/master/code/mdo_use_ota_webupdater/README.md